 Coppice has been awarded artist development resources in Chicago through the High Concept Laboratories Artist Sponsorship Program (2012), Experimental Sound Studio’s Artist Residency Program (2015), and Silent Funny residency (2016).

 In 2017 Coppice received an Individual Artists Program Grant from the City of Chicago Department of Cultural Affairs & Special Events, as well as a grant from the Illinois Arts Council Agency, a state agency through federal funds provided by the National Endowment for the Arts.

 Commissions include a durational multi-channel work developed in collaboration with interdisciplinary artist Mark Booth; a 4-channel sound installation Experimental Sound Studio’s Florasonic series at Lincoln Park Conservatory’s Fern Room, in partnership with the Chicago Park District (curated by Lou Mallozzi); a special performance with François and Bernard Baschet’s “Aluminum Piano” (1962) at the Museum of Contemporary Art Chicago (curated by MCA Marjorie Susman Curatorial Fellow Timothy Grundy); site-specific performances in response to the work on Jean-Luc Mylayne in partnership with Arts Club Chicago and the Art Institute of Chicago for the Millennium Park Lurie Garden; a collaborative performance with jazz reed player Mwata Bowden as part of the Kinosonik series, in partnership with Rebuild Foundation’s Black Cinema House, The Nightingale, Chicago Film Archives, and Experimental Sound Studio; and the scoring of a film by Melika Bass for Chicago Film Archives.

 Read responses to Coppice here.

-Photographs by Nathan Keay/Tiny Mechanism.
+Instruments on Sources page photographed by Nathan Keay/Tiny Mechanism.